balzac-lang/balzac-doc/docs/source/expressions.rst

 The precedence is: ``!`` > ``&&`` > ``||``.

-The type for a boolean operation is :btm:`bool` and the type system ensures that both the operands are of that type.
+The type for a boolean operation is :balzac:`bool` and the type system ensures that both the operands are of that type.

 .. code-block:: btm